 ICV Catalytic Philanthropy is led by a team of investment professionals who bring decades of experience in the areas of sourcing, analyzing, structuring, and financing impactful, mission-driven businesses.

-- Allocate capital on behalf of family offices for more than a decade
+- Allocate capital on behalf of family offices

 - Serve on the boards of private, grant-making foundations